AbhayGoyal001/Farmer-Friend/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Run `npm install` to install the necessary dependencies for both the frontend and backend.
+3. Run `npm install` to install the necessary dependencies for both the front end and backend.
 4. Set up your MongoDB database and provide the connection string in the backend configuration file.
 5. Run `npm start` to start the development server.

 **Contributing:**

 We welcome contributions from the community to improve and enhance this app.
 If you have any ideas, bug fixes, or feature requests, please feel free to submit a pull request or open an issue on GitHub.

-**License:**

-This project is licensed under the [MIT License](link-to-license).
-Feel free to use, modify, and distribute the code for your own purposes.